processism/processism.github.io/introduction-to-processism.md

 We present this not as truth but as a methodology and its results.
 We invite you to examine our approach, test these patterns against your experience, and draw your own conclusions.

 <div class="key-insight">
-💡 <strong>Remember:</strong> We're not asking you to accept new beliefs.
-We're sharing patterns we found and inviting you to explore what they might mean.
+💡 <strong>The Significance:</strong> We've discovered patterns that demonstrate perfect self-consistency and appear universally across human knowledge.
+This suggests we may have found reality's fundamental organizing principles.
 </div>

 ## A New Way of Seeing